lukacspapp/GA-SEI-Project-4-Cicero/README.md

 ### Wireframes

-For the wireframes I used Figma to design the pages.
+For the wireframes, I used Figma to design the pages.

 [<img src='https://i.imgur.com/vKHId13.png' width='30px'> Figma](https://www.figma.com/file/m4Qy4CCQRq71Y7xw1kbif4/ECOMMERCE-Project-4?node-id=0%3A1) to the wireframes